Rich Tradition - The History of the Escondido Fire Department

 In 1963, Louis Whyte was appointed Fire Chief.
 Under his direction, the Fire Department grew to four fire stations employing 67 fire suppression personnel.
 In 1967 a municipal fire alarm system was installed citywide, using alarm boxes located around the city, but the system was dismantled in 1979.
 Paramedics were added in late 1977.

 By 1980, Escondido had a Fire Station at each of the main compass points.
-Ol' Betsy had fallen into disrepair and, after being shuffled around the city, was finally left to deteriorate at the rear of the city yard.
-Fortunately, in 1980, the Escondido Historical Firefighters Association was formed to completely restore the La France, which they then placed on display in a small museum built by the firefighters just outside Station #1 on Quince.
-Ol' Betsy is housed today in a modern museum at the new Fire Station #1.'Ol Betsy sill runs and is seen several times a year at parades and other community events.
+Ol' Betsy had fallen into disrepair, however, in 1980, the Escondido Historical Firefighters Association was formed to completely restore the La France, which they then placed on display in a small museum built by the firefighters just outside Station #1 on Quince.
+Ol' Betsy is housed today in a modern museum at the new Fire Station #1.'Ol Betsy still runs and is seen several times a year at parades and other community events.
 The old Fire Station #1 on Valley Boulevard was demolished in 1987.